Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Introduction

 \section{Introduction}

 Reinforcement learning (RL) often assumes direct interaction with the environment, which we refer to as online RL~\citep{sutton2018reinforcement}.
-While successful in simulation, deploying it in real-world settings such as robotics or healthcare is limited by time-consuming and risky data collection~\citep{dulac2021challenges}.
+While successful in simulation, deploying it in real-world settings such as robotics~\citep{dulac2021challenges}, recommendation systems~\citep{chen2024opportunities}, and language reasoning~\citep{ma2026learning} is limited by expensive or risky data collection.
 A more practical alternative is offline RL~\citep{lange2012batch}, which learns from pre-collected datasets (e.g., from human demonstrations or prior agents) without further environment access~\citep{levine2020offline, fu2020d4rl, gulcehre2020rl}.
 This decoupling enables safe, scalable training and the potential to outperform the behavior policies that produced the data.\looseness=-1

-Most offline RL algorithms adopt a conservative principle by penalizing the policy and value function on out-of-dataset state-action pairs~\citep{levine2020offline,prudencio2023survey} and using short rollout horizons~\citep{lu2021revisiting}.
+Most offline RL algorithms adopt a conservative principle\footnote{In this paper, ``explicit conservatism'' refers to the deliberate injection of pessimism into offline policy learning.
+Unless otherwise noted, we use ``conservatism'' as shorthand for this notion.
+This excludes generic anti-overestimation methods proposed in the online RL literature.} by penalizing the policy and value function on out-of-dataset state-action pairs~\citep{levine2020offline,prudencio2023survey} and using short rollout horizons~\citep{lu2021revisiting}.
 In theory, these algorithms enforce robustness, either strict~\citep{jin2021pessimism,uehara2021pessimistic} or soft~\citep{zhang2024soft}, over the uncertainty set of possible MDPs consistent with the dataset.
-The trade-off is clear: conservatism reduces value overestimation and unsafe extrapolation, but can also suppress average-case performance and limit generalization, since policies are discouraged from exploring potentially high-reward but underrepresented actions.
+The trade-off is clear: conservatism reduces value overestimation and unsafe extrapolation, but can also suppress average-case performance and limit adaptation, since policies are discouraged from exploring potentially high-reward but underrepresented actions.\looseness=-1